Pujols hits 703rd home run, passes Babe Ruth for 2nd in RBIs

-The drive gave Pujols 2,216 RBIs, passing Ruth on the all-time list.
+The drive pushed Pujols’ total to 2,216 RBIs, surpassing Ruth on the all-time chart.
 Hank Aaron holds the record with 2,297.

+“Passing Babe Ruth is a big deal,” Cardinals manager Oliver Marmol said after his team’s 3-2 loss.
+“Seeing him hit a home run in that situation was fun to watch.
+You feel pretty good about where you’re at whenever he swings, and his home runs have been very meaningful.”

 More AP MLB: https://apnews.com/hub/mlb and https://twitter.com/AP_Sports